 Will the niche be on an exterior wall?

 Depending upon the state you are in, having insulation between the niche and an exterior wall can be critical.
 If your niche backs up to the siding, you could end up with frozen shampoo.

 If you are handy, and the answers to these questions are consistent with moving forward with a niche, then have at it!
-If you aren’t handy, hire a handyman or contractor and be sure to go through these, and perhaps other questions pertinment to your home, then begin your project.
-Whether a shelf for toiletry products, or a place to rest your foot while shaving, a niche can be a handy and decorative addition to your bathroom.
+If you aren’t handy, hire a handyman or contractor and be sure to go through these, and perhaps other questions pertinent to your home, then begin your project.
+Whether a shelf for toiletry products or a place to rest your foot while shaving, a niche can be a handy and decorative addition to your bathroom.